 As many of you know, I worked at VMware for 5+ years.
 VMware is known for inventing Virtual Machines (VMs).
-Prior to VMs, software was primarily deployed on physical servers.
-Today, there are a variety of new ways to deploy software and it is interesting to look at the evolution over time and based on the leaders in the space.
+Before VMs, software was primarily deployed on physical servers.
+Today, there are various ways to deploy software, and it is interesting to look at the evolution over time and based on the leaders in the space.
 Here is an illustration:

 It is worth pointing out a few notes regarding this illustration:

-- The years represent when a disruptive technology was recognized, not necessarily when it was created (e.g. “containers” have been around for a long time)
+- The year represents when a disruptive technology was recognized, not necessarily when it was created (e.g., “containers” have been around for a long time)